Resources on technology-facilitated abuse for Aboriginal and Torres Strait Islander women

 - identify how technology-facilitated abuse (TFA) is being used in the context of domestic and family violence

 - co-create specialist materials to empower frontline workers in the community to effectively support Indigenous women

 - provide support to ensure the program can scale and support frontline workers across the country.

 - The Commonwealth Government has provided $2.5 million between 2019-20 and 2021-22 to fund resources to support Aboriginal and Torres Strait Islander women identify, report and protect themselves and their children from technology-facilitated abuse.

 - Due to the impact of COVID-19 there have been some delays experienced in undertaking consultation with identified communities.

-- Research into the TFA experiences of Aboriginal and Torres Strait Islander Women from regional and remote communities has been commissioned, and will be completed and released by June 2021.
+- Research into the TFA experiences of Aboriginal and Torres Strait Islander Women from regional and remote communities was released in August 2021.

 What difference will we make?

 - communities actively participate in the development of culturally appropriate training and support materials

 - sectors and communities have increased capacity and capability in understanding the impact of technology-facilitated abuse